ESSENTIAL OILS - NATURE'S PERFUME

 Please note that essential oils health claims have not been verified by Health Canada and that essential oils are NOT intended to replace a one-on-one relationship with a qualified health care professional.
 Information on the benefits of essential oils is not intended as medical advice, nor are all essential oils safe for all people at all times.
 For reputable information on the safety and uses of essential oils, please consult a trusted resource such as a Naturopathic Doctor (ND).

-What we can say with complete confidence is that the essential oils used in all of our products are naturally sourced and safely diluted.
+What we can say with complete confidence is that the essential oils used in all of our products are naturally sourced from reputable Canadian suppliers, and safely diluted in our products.